1943 NC State Wolfpack football team

 The 1943 NC State Wolfpack football team was an American football team that represented North Carolina State University as a member of the Southern Conference (SoCon) during the 1943 college football season.
 In its seventh and final season under head coach Williams Newton, the team compiled a 3–6 record (0–4 against SoCon opponents) and was outscored by a total of 229 to 78.

+In the final Litkenhous Ratings, NC State ranked 161th among the nation's college and service teams with a rating of 50.9.